mixer/developer-docs/CONTRIBUTING.md

 1. Find the page you want to change.
 You can read more about how the documentation is structured on our [Structure page](STRUCTURE.md)
 1. Make your changes:
     1. You can do this by cloning the repository and editing locally.
-We reccomend VSCode for MarkDown Editing.
+We recommend VSCode for MarkDown Editing.
 Use `CTRL + K, V` to open a Markdown Preview.
     1. [Or directly in github](https://help.github.com/articles/editing-files-in-your-repository/)
 1. Commit your changes, please use a descriptive commit message.